Physiotherapist Competency Exam (PCE)

-You must pass PCE Part 2 within two years of passing PCE Part 1.
+You must pass the clinical component within two years of passing the written component.

 This clinical exam tests your physiotherapy knowledge, skills and abilities, including your communication skills and professional behaviour.
 Examiners will observe you as you solve clinical problems.

 After you pass your clinical component of the exam you may apply to CPM to become registered for Active Practice.
 Your registration will allow you to work unsupervised.